mateineaga/Tremend-DevOps-Internship-Task/Task 1 - Linux essentials/README.md

 ---

 ## Personal bonus:

 I did this task on a ubuntu VM, hosted on vagrant.
-I added a portforward config to the vagrant file to allow me to use localhost from local, with the command:
+To allow access from localhost on my local machine, I added the following port forwarding configuration in the Vagrantfile:

 ```
 config.vm.network "forwarded_port", guest: 8080, host: 80
 ```